sumantkrsoni/Research-Updates/README.md

 - Going to read and analyze the GNN code for the collected simple research papers
 - Need to conduct the exam on campus as well as the training session for the courses here

+# Date: 08 March 2025

+## Accomplished Work
+-Data Pre-Processing and Visualization for GNN

+## Pending Work
+Arrange the data according to the GNN Structure Preparing the GNN structure according to the Well-Sample GNN-Code is needs to be updated

+## Projected Plan for Next Week
+Same as Pending Work